-Before collaborating with the Office of Service Learning or the Center for Community Engagement, it is important to understand the variety of partnerships available to our students and your organization.
+Before collaborating with Mercer faculty, staff, or students, it is important to understand the variety of partnerships available to your organization.

 Volunteerism

-Volunteers can be well suited for either one-time or ongoing project requests that cannot be met by a service-learning course or existing program.
+Volunteers can be well suited for either one-time or ongoing project requests that a service-learning course or existing program cannot meet.
 Traditional volunteer requests include assistance with event setup or breakdown, agency-based tutoring, preparing meals, or gardening.

 Service Learning

 Service learning is an academic credit-bearing opportunity that connects classroom instruction with experiential service that both meets a community need and connects to the students’ course content.
-Examples of this type of partnership include students tutoring in Bibb County schools through the Read United program, while enrolled in the INT 201: Building Community course or Law and Public Policy students participating in the Inside Out Prison Exchange program.
+An example of this type of partnership includes students tutoring in Bibb County schools through the Read United program while enrolled in the INT 201: Building Community course.

-Partnering with a service learning course is best suited for long-term projects that can be completed over the course of a semester.
+Partnering with a service learning course is best suited for long-term projects that can be completed over a semester.

 Community-based Research